yarocruz/eat-da-burger/README.md

 ## Contributing

-If you wish to contribute to this project pleas do a pull request.
+If you wish to contribute to this project please do a pull request.
 That be super cool.

 ## Questions?